GrimOutlook/dotfiles/nvim/README.md

 - [ ] oil.nvim
 - [ ] A way to search and replace word under cursor
 - [ ] A way to change current working directory easily
+- [ ] Open dashboard when opening nvim with a directory path

 ## Commands